staabm/staabm.github.io/_posts/2024-01-15-phpstan-require-extends-implements.md

 - [`@phpstan-require-use` for requiring implementors/subclasses to use certain traits](https://github.com/phpstan/phpstan/issues/9899)
 - [PHP8.2 - Interface property annotation not found inside class](https://github.com/phpstan/phpstan/issues/8550)

-The feature is available starting with PHPStan 1.10.56.
+… and eventually became the [headlining feature of PHPStan 1.10.56](https://github.com/phpstan/phpstan/releases/tag/1.10.56).

 People using psalm might find this feature familiar as it is [already supported in psalm](https://psalm.dev/docs/annotating_code/supported_annotations/#psalm-require-extends).

 The idea is to define at interface or trait level, which requirements the usage class has to fulfill.